Position space analysis of the AdS (in)stability problem: Stability islands or instability corners?

 We are interested in the perturbative stability of global AdS space.
 We will work in $(3+1)$ dimensions and employ the following metric for vacuum $AdS_4$: \be ds_{AdS_4}^2 = -\left(1+ \frac{r^2}{\rads^2} \right) dt^2 + \frac{dr^2}{1+\frac{r^2}{\rads^2}} + r^2 d\Omega_2^2 \ee where $\rads$ is the AdS radius and $d\Omega_2^2$ is the round metric on $S^2$.\footnote{Our radial coordinate $r$ is related to the radial coordinate $x$ used in \cite{BizRos11} by $r = \tan x$.} Our perturbations will take the form of a real, massless scalar field $\phi$ minimally coupled to Einstein gravity with a negative cosmological constant: \be S = \int d^4x \ \sqrt{g} \left( \frac{1}{16\pi} R + \frac{6}{\rads^2} - \frac{1}{2} \partial_\mu \phi \partial^\mu \phi \right) \ . \ee The Planck scale has been set to one.
 We will consider only spherically symmetric solutions, so both the scalar $\phi$ and the metric functions $g_{tt}$ and $g_{rr}$ will only depend on $t$ and $r$.

-Here we will review some existing evidence and argue that a careful interpretation strongly supports the following conclusion for spherically symmetric perturbations of a massless scalar field in AdS space: \\ \ \\ {\it In the $\epsilon\rightarrow0$ limit, at the $T\sim\epsilon^{-2}$ time scale, AdS space is either generically stable, or stable and unstable perturbations are equally generic.} \\
+Here we will review some existing evidence and argue that a careful interpretation strongly supports the following conclusion for spherically symmetric perturbations of a massless scalar field in AdS space: \\ \ \\ {\it In the $\epsilon\rightarrow0$ limit, at the $T\sim\epsilon^{-2}$ time scale, AdS space is either generically stable, or that neither stable nor unstable perturbations are generic.} \\

 The first part of our argument is based on ample numerical evidence at small but finite $\epsilon$.
 The initial conditions that lead to black hole formation (unstable) and those that lead to quasi-periodic solutions (stable) both form open sets in the phase space of nonzero measure.
 Note that the phase space is infinite dimensional, so no numerical evidence can prove that any set is really open.
 Nevertheless, whatever extrapolations are being made should be applied equally to both stable and unstable solutions, and the existing numerical evidence is quite sufficient to show that they are on equal footing.
 More specifically, numerical tests can scan a one-parameter family of initial conditions, corresponding to a line in phase space.
 It has been clearly demonstrated that for a few such lines, the initial conditions that lead to stable and unstable solutions both form finite segments \cite{BucLie13,MalRos13,BalBuc14}.
 We will pragmatically take this as evidence that both stable and unstable sets in phase space have nonzero measure at small but finite $\epsilon$.